theo333/google-books-api/README.md

     - Notices should be different color from output (reading list, etc)
     - Add white space to some areas so things do not seem so cramped and for ease of reading
     - Format answers from Inquirer into lists
+  - Refactor (?) - replace Inquirer with custom code to gain more control over formatting output
   - Improve README
     - Add image
     - Improve styling